LennyBo/solarenergypredict/README.md

    - To take control of the process, use the following command:
      - screen -r BackendScreen
      - screen -r StreamlitScreen
-10. Automatically restart the program on reboot
+10. Automatically restart the program on reboot (power outage)

 ```bash
 crontab -e